Walter Fellows Program

 ESSENTIAL COMPONENTS OF THE PROGRAM

-Education: building the fundamental knowledge and awareness of the power and complexities of building connections for peace and community development activities.
+Education: Building the fundamental knowledge and awareness of the power and complexities of problems of social justice, humanitarian concerns, and cultural difference.

-Engagement: nurturing connections between students who share a passion for peace and social justice and developing professional networks with advanced fellows, alumni, and mentors whose accomplishments provide role models for change.
+Empowerment: Nurturing connections between students who share a passion for humanitarian issues, education and developing professional networks with advanced Fellows, alumni, and mentors whose accomplishments provide role models for global impact.

 GOALS OF THE PROGRAM